bootcoder/tipsNtricks/README.md

 #   end
 # end
 ```
 Paste the code in and __IMMEDIATELY__ comment it out.
 Then use the commented code as a reference to build the desired functionality from scratch.
+Once you are done erase the paste and move along.

 Benefits include:
-  - No issues with inproper variable naming.
+  - No issues with improper variable naming.
-  - Increased Mucsle Memory.
+  - Increased Muscle Memory.
   - Helps ensure that you understand the code as it is implemented.

 ### Keep your working window clean.

 A clean working screen is super clutch.

-Basically I think you should always have your windows configured in a 66/33 split between the editor and terminal.
+You should always have your windows configured such that you can see the editor and the terminal without having to click around.
+I prefer a 66/33 split between the editor and terminal.
 Like so

 ![CleanYourScreen](./screen_org.jpg "Makes me Happy")

+ Using Spectacle is the easiest way to accomplish this.
 The point being that as a Ruby Dev you are looking at the Terminal __A LOT__.
 So keeping it in a spot that is visible all the time is really useful from an efficiency standpoint.
 Much easier to just glance at your terminal for output as opposed to having to switch over and then find the output.

+ Auto hiding the Doc can provide some more screen estate.
+Having the Dock take up a pretty big chunk of your screen is bad, especially on widescreen displays, where the Dock sits at the bottom and eats away precious height.
+Alt-Click the black bar to open preferences, then check auto-hide.

 ### Take care of yourself

 This job can be very grueling.
 Your personal sanity is a thing you should be mindful of always.
+  - Always remember __You are not your Code__
   - Eat well
   - Exercise often
   - Yoga is great
   - **During DBC** Get the sleep you need to maintain functionality
   - **After DBC** Work life balance  is super important
-  - Always remember __You are not your Code__
   - Talk to yourself...
 A LOT, you are your own best sounding board

 ### Take care of your pair
   - They're fragile too.
+  - Ensuring they are not left behind ensures you are rock solid.
   - A happy pair will allow a much stronger learning environment for both of you.

 ### Follow the Golden Rule of BLOCKS